AI in product development: a practical guide for teams that ship

 The tradeoff is obvious.

-You mitigate hallucinations by constraining what AI can do, validating what it produces, reviewing with full context, and monitoring behavior in production.
+You stop hallucinations from reaching users by constraining what AI can do, validating what it produces, reviewing with full context, and monitoring behavior in production.

 Teams that skip these layers to "move fast" end up moving slow while fixing the problems they created.